rapid7/r7insight_node/README.md

 Buffer shift event is emitted when the internal buffer is shifted due to reaching `bufferSize` of events in the buffer.
-This event may be listened for security/operations related reasons as each time this event is emitted, a log event will be discarded and discarded log event will never make it to Logentries.
+This event may be listened for security/operations related reasons as each time this event is emitted, a log event will be discarded and discarded log event will never make it to the Insight Platform.

 ```javascript
 logger.ringBuffer.on('buffer shift', () => {